Look after one dog in our house for much of November 2018

 Our Home & Location

 This is a restored Queen Anne house from circa 1892.
 It is three stories, 3000+ sq feet, with a beautiful back porch and secluded backyard.
 House sitters normally take over our third-floor "in-law" apartment but use the bigger kitchen on the first floor.
-(There is bedroom on the second floor, if preferred.)
 The house has high-efficiency heating and AC.
 The high-speed wifi works throughout the house and back porch.
 We have Roku streaming and cable TV, Amazon echo, and a home security system.

 We are in the heart of the "east side" neighborhood and two blocks from the perimeter of Brown University.
 Our immediate hub, called Wayland Square, is like a small village with multiple coffee shops, two independent bookstores, several restaurants, drug store, shoe repair, bakery, and a short walk to Whole Foods and another excellent local grocery store.
 We're a half mile from the heart of commercial life at Brown - Thayer Street - with an art house movie theater, the university bookstore, and all the usual shops and eateries near a major university.
 We're also on a bus route that goes into downtown Providence.